Diganta Barman: Early life and education

+He is currently a Member of Legislative Assembly (MLA) of Assam from Barkhetry Constituency.

+He is married to Kasturi Bharali, an ACS officer currently serving as the Secretary to the GoA; Skill, Employment and Entrepreneurship Department.
+The couple has 3 daughters: Kamakshi Barman, Bhargaavii Barman and Rijuta Barman.

-Politicial career
+Political career

 Barman was the Indian National Congress candidate for Member of Assam Legislative Assembly for Barkhetry in 2016.
 He lost to the Bharatiya Janata party’s choice Narayan Deka, Barman got 60,610 while Deka got 69,223 votes in 2016.
 However in 2021, he defeated Deka and became the Member of Assam Legislative Assembly for Barkhetry getting 85,826 votes while Deka got 81,772 votes.